abratchik/plugin.video.smotrim.ru/README.md

 - Kodi Matrix on Android v9 Pie

 The following packages need to be present in your system for addon to work properly.
-Below is th list of packages:
+Below is the list of packages:

 - ffmpeg